SRL132/SRL132/README.md

 ### Hi there 👋
+I am a Full Stack developer specialized in the MERN stack with strong passion for code, strong language skills and previous experience in product management as well as internationalization roles in leading multinational companies with the most competitive business practices.
 <!--
 **SRL132/SRL132** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.